xonicman/k8s-3nodes-vagrant/README.md

     vagrant ssh [master|worker01|worker02]

-## Additional manaul steps required
+## Additional manual steps required
 **Please note this setup is not fully automated**.
 After creating environment with `vagrant up` you need to do few steps manually: